 That's right, say it with me: Medicaid expansion does not reduce uncompensated care.
 So how will these reimbursement cuts impact doctors and patients?
 Surprise:

 Doctors probably won't dump their current Medicaid patients, but they'll take a hard look at accepting new ones, said Dr. Robert Wergin, a practitioner in rural Milford, Neb., and president of the American Academy of Family Physicians.
 "You are going to be paid less, so you are going to have to look at your practice and find ways to eke it out," Wergin said.

-The Obama administration surveys this landscape and doggedly clings to its goal of expanding the failing program even further.
-Because they're all about "what works," or whatever:
+The Obama administration surveys this landscape and doggedly clings to its goal of

 Medicaid covers more than 60 million people, making the federal-state program even larger than Medicare.
 The health care law has added about 9 million people to the Medicaid rolls, as 27 states have taken advantage of an option that extends coverage to many low-income adults.
 Health and Human Services Secretary Sylvia M. Burwell says expanding Medicaid in the remaining 23 states is one of her top priorities.
 But the fee cut could make that an even harder sell, since it may reinforce a perception that the federal government creates expensive new benefits only to pass the bill to states.

 Perception is reality, literally in this case.
 Meanwhile, a former director of the nonpartisan Congressional Budget Office is predicting a chaotic and frustrating tax season for many Obamacare consumers: